donomii/MazeRobots/docs/README.md

 # Leap

-This is a few graphics related demos I am combining into a small game.
-It hopes to be, one day, a simple colony management/sime builder type game.
+This is a few graphics related demos I am combining into an amusing demonstration.
+Well, it amuses me.

 Current status:  it can draw mazes and make a little figure run through them.

 # Dev diaries

-Even more fun than doing the game, is writing about doing the game.
+Even more fun than doing the demo, is writing about doing the demo.
 Check out some words

 * Day 1 - [Draw things on a screen](dev%20diary/1)
 * Day 2 - [Jobs system](dev%20diary/2)